Andrey-cisco/network_backup_scripts/README.md

 ```
 /usr/bin/python3.6 -q ~/scripts/Cisco_ASA.py
 ```
-If all if fine you see the next:
+If all is fine you'll see the next:
 ```
 #########  Script started at: 15-05-2020 10:34:16  #########
  ssh connected